JosefinaColombini/JosefinaColombini/README.md

 # 👋 Hi, I'm Josefina

 I'm a self-taught cybersecurity learner with 2.5 years of background in Computer Science.
-Currently, I'm focused on hands-on learning and building projects as I work toward my future goal: earning the **CompTIA Security+ certification**.
+Currently, I'm focused on hands-on learning and building projects as I work toward my future goal: earning the **CompTIA Security+ certification** while working as a Jr System Analyst.

 ## 🧠 What I'm Working On